 It looks like a tiny house – until you walk inside.
 Great for early or late night drinks.
 163 Tory St

 Nice outdoor area with a big tree sat right in the middle.
 Mondays & Tuesdays there is a 2 for 1 Stonegrill special where you cook your own food!
 39 Abel Smith St

-Bats Theatre is a small, quaint & beautifully designed theatre offering live shows at a discounted backpacker price.
-The location continues to change so just ask the staff at Base Wellington for details!
+Bats Theatre is a small, quaint & beautifully designed theatre offering live shows.
+The location continues to change so just ask the staff at your accommodation for details!
 But Wellington has more theatres including The Embassy where several high profile movie premieres have been held.

 10. Food & Coffee